4 Household Products that Kill Coronavirus

 The coronavirus may live on certain surfaces for days

-There’s so much we still don’t know about the coronavirus, and what we don’t know can make us sick.
-What we do know is that in a preliminary study published in the New England Journal of Medicine, the virus can remain viable for up to 24 hours on cardboard and for two to three days on plastic and stainless steel; though another study in the Journal of Hospital Infection comparing it to SARS and MERS found it may be able to live on glass, metal, and plastic for up to nine days.
+Covid-19 is still here.
+And a preliminary study published in the New England Journal of Medicine found that the virus can remain viable for up to 24 hours on cardboard and for two to three days on plastic and stainless steel; though another study in the Journal of Hospital Infection comparing it to SARS and MERS found it may be able to live on glass, metal, and plastic for up to nine days.
 Bottom line: it’s best to disinfect with the following cleaning products and these EPA-registered ones.

 Head to your laundry room and grab that bottle of bleach, according to Consumer Reports.
 Bleach is a great defense against viruses, and it has been a long time cleaning staple in and outside the laundry room.
 Don’t use it straight from the bottle though as that would be way too strong.
 Instead, mix a solution of ½ cup of bleach to a gallon of water.
 Use this to disinfect everything in your kitchen from the sink to the floor.
 You can even soak your child’s toys in a bleach mixture of 2 teaspoons bleach to 1 gallon of water, soak for two minutes, then rinse.
 Make sure you wear gloves when you use the beach, as it can be irritating and drying for your hands.
 Lastly, don’t keep the bleach solution for more than a few days, because bleach degrades some plastic containers.